vergoh/vnstat/README.md

 ##### Overall status

   * beta version
-    * possibly more beta than seen with recent 1.x releases
-    * has been tested so far mainly in 24/7 running servers
   * vnstatd (daemon) has all features implemented
     * some sanity checks may be missing
-  * vnstat (console output) has most features implemented
+  * vnstat (console output) has all necessary features implemented
   * vnstati (image output) has all intended original features implemented
   * 5 minute resolution outputs available in both text and image formats
   * data migration verified to work automatically from 1.x version databases